On Bidding with Securities: Risk Aversion and Positive Dependence: Risk Aversion

 We next reformulate the definition of steepness from \cite{DeMarzo2005} using the concept of quasi-monotonicity, as defined below:

-\begin{definition}[Quasi-monotone function] A function $g(w)$ is \textit{quasi-monotone} if for any $w$ and $\wh{w}$ such that $w > \wh{w}$, if $g(\wh{w}) > 0$ then $g(w) \geq 0$.
+\begin{definition}[Quasi-monotone function] A function $g(w)$ is \textit{quasi-monotone} if for any $w$ and $\wh{w}$ such that $\wh{w} < w$, if $g(\wh{w}) > 0$ then $g(w) \geq 0$.
 A quasi-monotone function therefore crosses zero at most once and from below. \end{definition}

-\begin{definition}[Steepness] A family of securities $\Phi$ is \textit{steeper} than another family of securities $\Psi$ if for any $b^{'}, \widehat{b} \in [\underline{b},\overline{b}]$, $\phi(w,b^{'}) - \psi(w,\widehat{b})$ is quasi-monotone in $w$. \end{definition} Notice that call option is steeper than equity, which is steeper than debt, which is steeper than cash (see Figure \ref{fig:fig-securities}).\footnote{Quasi-monotonicity is not transitive and hence steepness is not transitive.
-Proposition \ref{prop:sp-main-result} provides pairwise revenue ranking for any two families of securities that are ordered under the steepness criteria.
+\begin{definition}[Steepness] A family of securities $\Phi$ is \textit{steeper} than another family of securities $\Psi$ if for any $b^{'}, \widehat{b} \in [\underline{b},\overline{b}]$, $\phi(w,b^{'}) - \psi(w,\widehat{b})$ is quasi-monotone in $w$. \end{definition} Notice that call option is steeper than equity and debt, equity is steeper than debt, and all three of these families are steeper than cash (see Figure \ref{fig:fig-securities}).\footnote{Quasi-monotonicity is not transitive and hence steepness is not transitive.
+Proposition \ref{prop:sp-main-result} provides a pairwise revenue ranking for any two families of securities that are ordered under the steepness criteria.
 This revenue ranking, however, is transitive.}

-Proposition \ref{prop:sp-main-result} below gives a sufficient condition under which two different families of securities can be ranked according to the revenue they generate.
+Proposition \ref{prop:sp-main-result} below states that steepness ordering is a sufficient condition under which two different families of securities can be ranked according to the revenue they generate.
 The proof is in Appendix \ref{sec:proof-sp-main-result}.

 \begin{proposition} Let $\Phi$ and $\Psi$ be two families of securities such that $\Phi$ is steeper than $\Psi$.
-Assuming PD-MLR, the second price auction with bids restricted to the family $\Phi$ generates at least as much expected revenue for the seller as the second price auction with bids restricted to the family $\Psi$. \end{proposition}
+Assuming MLR, the second price auction with bids restricted to $\Phi$ generates at least as much expected revenue for the seller as the second price auction with bids restricted to $\Psi$. \end{proposition}

 A careful review of the proof of Proposition \ref{prop:sp-main-result} shows that we in fact prove the stronger result that the expected revenue of the seller conditioned on the winning buyer's signal and the second highest signal is at least as large in the case of the steeper family of securities $\Phi$ as with the family~$\Psi$.
 The revenue from the steeper family thus weakly dominates in this ex-post sense, which implies that it is weakly better for the seller ex-ante as stated in the proposition.
-This remark also applies to Proposition \ref{prop:rev-rank-sp-refinement} in Section \ref{sec:pos-dep}.

 The following is an immediate consequence of Proposition \ref{prop:sp-main-result}: